menacit/practical_cryptography_course/01-history_and_basics.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Gobi (CC BY 2.0)" -->
+## Wrapping up
 Cryptography helps us ensure
-confidentiality and integrity
+confidentiality, authenticity
-of information.
+and integrity of information.

-Should be **infeasible** to break, but it's never **impossible**.
+Should be **infeasible** to break, but it's never **impossible** - cost _VS_ risk analysis.

-Modern cryptography operates
+(Modern cryptography operates
-on bits, not letters.
+on bits, not letters!)

 ![bg right:30%](images/01-cyborg.jpg)